Jul 11, 2020

 Diane Jacobs, Ph.D., Professor, 240G Strong Hall, 734.487.8646, firstname.lastname@example.org

 Marshall Thomsen, Ph.D., Professor, 240F Strong Hall, 734.487.8794, email@example.com

-Successful completion of this course of study, in the context of other program requirements, qualifies the student for recommendation for the Michigan Department of Education Secondary Standard Certificate endorsed in physics, certification code DE, and, depending on the minor selected, an additional endorsement.
+Successful completion of this course of study, coupled with the Teaching and Learning (with Secondary Certification) [BS] , in the context of other program requirements, qualifies the student for a recommendation for the Michigan Department of Education Secondary Standard Certificate endorsed in physics, certification code DE, and, depending on the minor selected, an additional endorsement.
 This program of study meets all requirements of the National Science Teachers Association.
 The Michigan Test for Teacher Certification (MTTC) covering this field is #019, “Physics.”